MelficeBelmont/Dominions-UI-suggestions/overall_suggestion_list.md

-* I plan to break this large file up into more managable pieces
+I plan to break this large file up into more manageable pieces

 All menus
 - right-click outside of the menu box to close the current menu or back up to the previous menu

 Options
 - under documentation include illwiki.com and the mod inspector